 Here are some other helpful tips that may help to keep you on track!

 It’s hard to lose weight while eating nothing but the food you do not enjoy.
 Instead, learn to cook meals that please you, but without the high calorie or sodium (makes you bloated) content of frozen, fast, or other prepared foods.
 When you cook for yourself, you know what goes into your food, and you can better manage your weight.

 Apps like MyFitnessPal or Lifesum provide an easy way to log what you eat, weight, and how much you exercise each day.
 When using these apps, weigh yourself in the morning after using the bathroom, but before eating breakfast.
 Don’t worry if your weight fluctuates by several pounds each time your step on the scale.
 By keeping track of your weight, you will gradually see your average weight start to decrease week after week.

 Develop a Community

-At the end of the day, every diet that claims to help individuals lose weight is just a different way of helping you to cut calories or keep you from over-indulging in specific food groups.
+Every diet that claims to help individuals lose weight is just a different way of helping you to cut calories or keep you from over-indulging in specific food groups.

 One pound of fat is equal to around 3,500 calories.
-So if you want to lose a single pound (not water weight) of fat each week, then you would need to find your “base metabolic rate” using a BMR calculator.
+So if you want to lose a single pound (not water weight) of fat each week, you would need to find your “base metabolic rate” using a BMR calculator.
 Then subtract 500 from that each day for seven days.
-Just be mindful that depending on your weight and eating habits, losing this much weight at a time may be unsafe.
+Just be mindful that depending on your weight and eating habits, losing this much weight may be unsafe.
 Likewise, not eating properly can result in your body burning muscle instead of fat.
 Speak with a dietitian or primary care physician to learn more.